January 6, 2020

-This client update provides an overview of the FCPA and other domestic and international anti-corruption enforcement, litigation, and policy developments from the year 2018, as well as the trends we see from this activity.
-For more analysis on the year in anti-corruption enforcement as well as challenges in compliance and corporate governance, please join us for one or both of our upcoming complimentary webcast presentations: FCPA Trends in the Emerging Markets of Asia, Russia, Latin America, and Africa on January 8 (to register, click here) and Challenges in Compliance and Corporate Governance on January 29 (to register, click here).
+This client update provides an overview of the FCPA and other domestic and international anti-corruption enforcement, litigation, and policy developments from 2019, as well as the trends we see from this activity.
+We are privileged to help our clients navigate these challenges daily and are honored to have once again been ranked Number 1 in the Global Investigations Review “GIR 30” ranking of the world’s top investigations practices, as well as The American Lawyer’s “Litigation Department of the Year” ranking of the nation’s top litigation practices.
+For more analysis on the year in anti-corruption enforcement, compliance, and corporate governance developments, please join us for our upcoming complimentary webcast presentations: 10th Annual Webcast: FCPA Trends in Emerging Markets on January 8 (to register, click here) and 16th Annual Webcast: Challenges in Compliance and Corporate Governance on January 23 (to register, click here).

 The FCPA’s anti-bribery provisions make it illegal to corruptly offer or provide money or anything else of value to officials of foreign governments, foreign political parties, or public international organizations with the intent to obtain or retain business.
 These provisions apply to “issuers,” “domestic concerns,” and those acting on behalf of issuers and domestic concerns, as well as to “any person” who acts while in the territory of the United States.
 The term “issuer” covers any business entity that is registered under 15 U.S.C. § 78l or that is required to file reports under 15 U.S.C. § 78o(d).
 In this context, foreign issuers whose American Depository Receipts (“ADRs”) or American Depository Shares (“ADSs”) are listed on a U.S. exchange are “issuers” for purposes of the FCPA.
 The term “domestic concern” is even broader and includes any U.S. citizen, national, or resident, as well as any business entity that is organized under the laws of a U.S. state or that has its principal place of business in the United States.